zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/troubleshooting.md

 ## The "X" DataSource configuration option is not available

 Not all settings of the DataSource are exposed via the `DataSource` fluent API.
 For full control over the DataSource consider using the client-side version of Kendo UI Grid.

+## Client-side events are not raised in server bound mode

+Kendo Grid for ASP.NET MVC will not raise all client-side events when configured for server bound mode.
+Check the [server binding](/getting-started/using-kendo-with/aspnet-mvc/helpers/grid/server-binding#client-side-events-and-server-binding) help topic for further details.